 Stop grumbling about IT to anyone who will listen

 |We would develop a model way of working that meets both parties needs.
 We would stop wasting our energy.|

 Other IT customers, especially pleased ones.

 Completing Time Planning Maps

-In the left hand column or central circle, above, write your name.
+In the left-hand column or central circle, above, write your name.
 The next segments contain the major demands on your time.
 It is usually helpful to include things from outside work too.
 The next segments are what you would like to stop and start doing with each demand.
-Write in the final ring what the organisation could gain from these changes and who could help you with them.
+Write in the final column or ring what the organisation could gain from these changes and who could help you with them.
 You won’t have to do it all on your own.

 If you can find someone who will listen to you, talk about what you are going to do.
 This will help you clarify your thoughts and increase your motivation to act.

 An example of a Future Map

 (Can be person, group etc.)